If you’re looking for a Budget Makeover – start by changing how you shop for groceries.

-A Budget Makeover with Groceries, is one of the best places to start.
-Because most of us go to the grocery store often, making a few changes in how you shop is one of the fastest ways for rehabbing your finances.
+Because most of us go to the grocery store several times each week, making a few changes in how you shop is one of the fastest ways to rehab your finances.

 How can I lower my grocery bill so I can get ahead on my budget?